2000 series Beryllium-copper fingerstrips

 How do Be/Cu fingerstrips work?

-Modern electronic equipment often requires EMI/RFI shielding and an EMI/RFI-shielding gasket in order to avoid EMI/RFI radiating and to prevent interference from outside sources.
+Modern electronic equipment often requires EMI/RFI shielding and an EMI/RFI-shielding gasket in order to avoid EMI/RFI radiation and to prevent interference from outside sources.

 EMI/RFI gaskets that were designed and manufactured utilizing the strengths of beryllium and copper (Be/Cu) are the industry standard throughout the world.
 Starting with the emergence of RFI/EMI problems in the early days of military electronics, Be/Cu EMI/RFI shielding gaskets have been the solution of choice.